Miles and miles of glorious beaches, fabulous food, charming old towns, rugged mountains, steep cliffs, enormous caves.

 Sardinia is a great place to go swimming.
 The sea is generally calm and warm with nice soft sand underfoot.

-As the sea has had all summer to warm up, September is a great month for swimming in the sea or trying a bit of snorkelling.
-The sea temperature is usually over 20°.
+As the sea has had all summer to warm up, September is a great month for swimming in the sea or trying a bit of snorkelling (be sure to bring one of these rash guards for every budget).
+The sea temperature is usually over 20°, which feels pretty good.

 Of course, there are loads of hotels with fabulous swimming pools if you prefer to swim in a pool.